ExBlacklight/Zern/README.md

 - `stoploss` (str='0') : if order needs a stoploss, the price where the stoploss is to be set.

 ## HELPER FUNCTIONS
+These are just helper functions which only use the cached variable which is "trader.instruments". if you have further requirements, please use the variable itself to get your own data as per your need.

 ```python
 trader.get_bnf_expiries()  #Retrieves the expiry dates for BANKNIFTY derivatives.